jeffrigby/code2clipboard/README.md

 - `--max-depth, -d`: Maximum depth for directory scanning.
 Default is 5.
 - `--max-filesize, -s`: Maximum file size in kilobytes (KB) to consider for copying.
 Default is 100 KB.
 - `--max-files, -f`: Maximum number of files to process and copy to the clipboard.
 Default is 10.
-- `--add-ignore, -ai`: Additional patterns to ignore during file scanning.
+- `--add-ignore, -i`: Additional patterns to ignore during file scanning.
 This parameter should be a CSV string.
-- `--add-extensions, -ae`: Additional file extensions to include during file scanning.
+- `--add-extensions, -e`: Additional file extensions to include during file scanning.
 This parameter should be a CSV string.
 - `--directory, -dir`: Directory to scan for files.
 Defaults to the current working directory (`process.cwd()`).
-- `--ignore, -i` Override ignore patterns entirely.
-This parameter can be used multiple times to specify multiple patterns. `--ignore node_modules --ignore .git` will ignore both `node_modules` and `.git` directories.
+- `--ignore, --oi` Override ignore patterns entirely.
+Enter multiple entries as CSV. `--ignore node_modules,.git` will ignore both `node_modules` and `.git` directories.
-- `--extensions, -e`: Override the default file extensions entirely.
-This parameter can be used multiple times to specify multiple extensions. `--extensions js --extensions ts` will include both `.js` and `.ts` files.
+- `--extensions, --oe`: Override the default file extensions entirely.
+Enter multiple extensions as a CSV string.
+For example, `--extensions js,ts,jsx,tsx,mjs` will only consider JavaScript and TypeScript
-- `--omit-tree, -ot`: Omit the visual file tree from the copied content.
+- `--omit-tree, --ot`: Omit the visual file tree from the copied content.
+Defaults to `false`.
+- `--output-to-console, -c`: Output the copied content to the console in addition to the clipboard.
+Defaults to `false`.
+- `--use-markdown-delimiter, -md`: Use markdown delimiters for the copied content.
 Defaults to `false`.

 ## Configuration